cds-snc/gcds-docs/src/en/components/card/use-case.md

 Use a card to:

 - Group small pieces of related information as a unit.
-- Present bite-sized previews and summaries of information with a means to obtain more details elsewhere.
+- Present bite-sized previews and summaries of information with a link to navigate to more details elsewhere.
 - Support content discovery by creating more visual interest.

 Note: For Canada.ca, avoid using cards in place of the doormats with the templates for landing page and theme and topic page.